kyma-project/examples/gateway/README.md

 kc get pod {pod-name} -n $KYMA_EXAMPLE_NS -o json | jq '.spec.containers[].name'
 ```

 One of the returned strings should be the istio-proxy.
 If there is no such string, the Namespace probably does not have Istio injection enabled.
-Read the additional prerequisites at the beginning of the **Manual exposure using kubectl** section in this document to fix that.
+For more information, read [this file](https://kyma-project.io/docs/components/service-mesh/#details-sidecar-proxy-injection).